 When do I register for classes?

-Please refer to the Registrar's web page http://studentaffairs.vancouver.wsu.edu/registrars-office for the priority registration dates for each semester.
-Your specific registration date and time are available through zzusis.
-After logging in, select “Registration Time & Holds” in the Student Links box on the right side of the screen.
+Please refer to the Registrar's Office for the priority registration dates for each semester.
+Your specific registration date and time are available through your Student Center on myWSU.

 I have an advising hold on my registration.
 What must I do to get it removed?

-Please refer to the advising information by department links for the advising process.
+Please refer to the advising information by department for the advising process.